 - Treatment of life-threatening allergic reactions

 Students will have the opportunity to select a STEM area of focus for afternoon deep-dive sessions.
-These Galaxy Labs allow students to explore forensics, robotics, engineering design, or medicine even further.
+These Galaxy Labs allow students to explore forensic science, robotics programming, civil engineering, or medicine even further.
 They will have the chance to learn more advanced skills and apply their newfound knowledge to overcome the challenges associated with the colonization of Mars by creating meaningful solutions.